Grenfell

 Health performance in Grenfell is a key challenge with a range of health conditions having marked impacts on both younger and older age cohorts

-Grenfell has a higher proportion of seniors aged 65 and over at 30.4% (1,097 people), compared to 23.8% in Rest of NSW.
-Despite this, health outcomes among seniors are better than the general population.
+Residents aged 65 and over comprise 30.4% (1,100 people), higher than the 23.8% in Rest of NSW.
+Health outcomes among seniors present challenges but perform better than the general population in health metrics.

 Frequently Asked Questions - Health